Government powers not unlimited

-In the early days of COVID, people could hear birdsong and had cleaner air because fossil-fuel activity ceased, the former president pointed out.
+In the early days of COVID, people could hear birdsong and had cleaner air because fossil-fuel activity ceased, the former president said.

 “We need to stop it permanently,” she said, adding that the fossil-fuel lobby was effective and tenacious.

-If the climate target remains unmet then, there is only a “catastrophic world” ahead.
+If the climate targets remains unmet then, there is only a “catastrophic world” ahead, she claimed.

-“We need to keep a focus on the real existential threat; it is not going to be a livable world on the present trajectory, at all,” Robinson stated.
+“We need to keep a focus on the real existential threat; it is not going to be a liveable world on the present trajectory, at all,” Robinson stated.

-Mary Robinson is travelling to Rwanda next week for a meeting of the Women Leaders Network of Africa and Europe.
+The former President is flying to Rwanda next week for a meeting of the Women Leaders Network of Africa and Europe.

 “We have to change the mindset to a much more positive feminist approach to living,” she said.

-However, she had also benefited from being an “appointable woman”, at a time when the powers-that-be were on the lookout for same, she said.
+However, Hale disclosed that she had also benefited from being an “appointable woman”, at a time when the powers-that-be were on the lookout for same.

-“I’ve definitely benefited from that, and I’m not ashamed to say so,” she said.
+“I’ve definitely benefited from that, and I’m not ashamed to say so,” she continued.

-A diverse judiciary was important for democratic legitimacy, she added, because the law and the justice system were there for everyone.
+A diverse judiciary was important for democratic legitimacy, Hale added.

-“People should not feel that their lives are being governed by some alien beings from outer space, as so many of the judges from my early days appeared to be,” Baroness Hale said.
+“People should not feel that their lives are being governed by some alien beings from outer space, as so many of the judges from my early days appeared to be,” Baroness Hale commented.

-“The absence of women, of ethnic minorities, and other under-represented groups, suggests that we are not equally valued by the law of the justice system,” she stated.
+“The absence of women, of ethnic minorities, and other under-represented groups, suggests that we are not equally valued by the law and the justice system,” she claimed.

-Baroness Hale added that not many male judges would list humility as a necessary characteristic in doing the job.
+Hale added that, in her opinion, not many male judges would list humility as a necessary characteristic for sitting on the bench.